 - Book the honeymoon.
 Every couple works out their honeymoon plans in different ways.
 You might plan the trip together, or the groom may plan a surprise getaway to sweep the bride off her feet.
 Either way, it's typically the groom who takes the lead when it comes to actually booking the trip (plane tickets, hotel reservations, etc).

-- Order your bride a wedding present.
+- Order wedding presents.
 Did you know it's customary to have a present to give to the bride on your wedding day?
 You do now!
 It doesn't have to be a big thing, but a heartfelt and meaningful gift on the morning of the wedding will start off the day in the best of spirits.
 And don’t forget to get your groomsmen gifts as well to show how much you appreciate their friendship.

 Are these the only jobs you'll have to do leading up to your wedding day?
 Not by a long shot.
 But hey, it's a start!
-If you have any more questions about how we can help you prepare for your wedding day by creating a custom ring, we're here to help.
+If you have any more questions about how we can help you prepare for your big day by creating a custom ring, we're here to help.
 Contact us today to learn more about designing the perfect wedding rings for you and your bride-to-be!